-Ireland is the first country in the world to implement the Community Based Health and First Aid programme in a prison setting, with the prisoners themselves as Irish Red Cross volunteers and peer-to-peer educators.
+Ireland is the first country in the world to implement the Community based health and first aid programme in a prison setting.
+The prisoners as Irish Red Cross volunteers and peer-to-peer educators.

 The programme operates under a partnership of the Irish Red Cross, the Irish Prison Service and Education & Training Boards (ETBs).
 It was initially piloted in Wheatfield prison in June 2009 and was extended to all 14 prisons throughout Ireland by 2014.

 Ireland was the first country in the world to introduce the Community Based Health and First Aid (CBHFA) programme in a prison setting.

 The CBHFA programme was originally designed by the International Federation of the Red Cross and Red Crescent Societies (IFRC) to be facilitated globally in communities in a simple and flexible way.

 The initiative benefits the prisoner community daily and also benefits prison staff and families of prisoners.
 Evaluation of the programme has demonstrated high impact in terms of positive developments within the prison environment.
 Projects under the programme have led to a significant increase in healthcare awareness and prisoners’ personal wellbeing.

 • International Federation of Red Cross & Red Crescent Societies (IFRC) 2015 Volunteering Development Award

 • Irish Institute of Training & Development (IITD) National Awards 2013, Training Award